 About

 Eleonor Botoman is a poet-critic based in New York City.
-She currently is a graduate student in New York University’s Experimental Humanities and Museum Studies programs, studying climate resiliency in museum architecture and environmental art curation and education.
+They are currently a New City Critics Fellow at the Architectural League of New York / Urban Omnibus and Urban Design Forum.
+She is also a recent graduate of New York University’s Experimental Humanities and Museum Studies programs, studying climate resiliency in museum architecture and environmental art curation and education.

 She is also the writer behind the newsletter, Screenshot Reliquary

-She has held positions at a number of cultural institutions and publications including the Cooper Hewitt Smithsonian Design Museum, David Zwirner Books, Bridge Initiative, Elle Communications, Brooklyn Art Library/The Sketchbook Project, The Metropolitan Museum of Art, Artforum, Oxford University Press, Irregular Labs, Pen America, Bust Magazine, and the Center for Architecture, among others.
+They have held positions at a number of cultural institutions and publications including the Cooper Hewitt Smithsonian Design Museum, David Zwirner Books, Bridge Initiative, Elle Communications, Brooklyn Art Library/The Sketchbook Project, The Metropolitan Museum of Art, Artforum, Oxford University Press, Irregular Labs/Irregular Hours, Pen America, Bust Magazine, and the Center for Architecture.

 Honors